detekt/detekt/docs/_posts/2019-08-14-custom-console-reports.md

 Just verify that the `./report.txt` is not empty ;).

-We mind find detekt's `FindingsReport` too verbose and just want to print one line of message per finding.
+We might find detekt's `FindingsReport` too verbose and just want to print one message line per finding.
-This can be archived by implementing a `ConsoleReport`.
+This can be achieved by implementing a custom `ConsoleReport`.

 ```kotlin
 class SingleLineFindingsReport : ConsoleReport() {